RePAIRProject/repair_ground_truth/README.md

 - If you need to prepare the data, go to [Section 1](https://github.com/RePAIRProject/repair_ground_truth?tab=readme-ov-file#1-data-preparation)
 - If you want to assemble puzzles, go to [Section 2](https://github.com/RePAIRProject/repair_ground_truth/tree/main?tab=readme-ov-file#2-aligning-the-pieces-with-blender)
 - If you want to save the solved puzzle, go to [Section 3](https://github.com/RePAIRProject/repair_ground_truth/tree/main?tab=readme-ov-file#3-finishing)
-- If you want to generate ground truth json file, go to [Section 4](https://github.com/RePAIRProject/repair_ground_truth/tree/main?tab=readme-ov-file#4-ground-truth-generation)
+- If you want to generate ground truth json file, go to [Section 4](https://github.com/RePAIRProject/repair_ground_truth/tree/main?tab=readme-ov-file#4-ground-truth-json-generation)
 - If you have ground truth and want to have a reference script for reconstruction, go to [Section 5](https://github.com/RePAIRProject/repair_ground_truth/tree/main?tab=readme-ov-file#5-reconstruction-reference)
+- If you have ground truth and want to save the assembled version of the pieces, go to [Section 6](https://github.com/RePAIRProject/repair_ground_truth/tree/main?tab=readme-ov-file#6-save-assembled-pieces)

 ## 1. Data preparation
 To *prepare* the fragments there is a python script [`prepare_puzzle_blender.py`](https://github.com/RePAIRProject/repair_ground_truth/blob/main/prepare_puzzle_blender.py) which will create a `.blend` file with the pieces aligned on a virtual grid in the origin.